-- sequential themes as per the textbook - topical approach across the themes that allows the students to address the SCOs, e.g., sustainability, fisheries, re-settlement (see pp. 20-21) - set the stage with Physical Setting and then use the topical approach
+- using sequential themes as per the textbook - using a topical approach across the themes that allows the students to address the SCOs, e.g., sustainability, fisheries, re-settlement (see pp. 20-21) - setting the stage with Physical Setting and then using the topical approach

-Whichever option or variation is used, students must be provided with opportunities to address all SCOs
+Whichever option or variation is used, students must be provided with opportunities to address all SCOs.

-The LOs are discretionary because teachers will have to determine what LOs are most appropriate for their students, who will each come with abilities and prior knowledge.
+The LOs are discretionary because teachers can determine what LOs are most appropriate for their students in terms of each student's abilities, prior knowledge, and learning needs.
 Therefore, this curriculum guide does not provide a learning/assessment activity for each LO.

-This guide presents a limited number of sample strategies that can be used as is, adapted, or serve as a template for development of additional activities.
-In selecting and developing learning strategies, a balance of the three taxonomies (K, A, I) must be maintained.
+This guide presents a limited number of sample strategies that can be used as is, adapted, or used as a template for development of additional activities.
+In selecting and developing learning strategies, teachers must maintain a balance of the three taxonomies (K, A, I).